john-cd/rust_howto/bk/drafts/categories/rendering/2d_renderers.md

 {{#include 2d_renderers.incl.md}}

-A 2D renderer is a software component that generates two-dimensional images by displaying graphics on a screen, typically using techniques like rasterization to create shapes, text, and images.
+A 2D renderer is a software component that generates two-dimensional [images][p-images] by displaying [graphics][p-graphics] on a screen, typically using techniques like rasterization to create shapes, text, and images.
 It is commonly used in applications such as games, graphic design, and user interfaces.

-Two essential components of 2D rendering are rasterization and anti-aliasing.
+Two essential components of 2D [rendering][p-rendering] are rasterization and anti-aliasing.
 Rasterization involves converting vector-based graphic images into raster images, which consist of grids of pixels.
 Anti-aliasing, on the other hand, is a technique used to smooth the edges of images to reduce jaggedness or pixelation.

 ## Choosing the Right Library {#skip}